Two men smiling in front of a white wall.

 November 17, 2022

-Ideas inspire change, and in changing, challenging times, true innovation emerges in the Edmonton region.
-In our innovative ecosystem, companies like Bio-Stream Diagnostics Inc. see the Edmonton region as the place to build on ideas, access the right markets, and change the medical world.
+Ideas inspire change, and in changing, challenging times, true innovation emerges in the Edmonton Region.
+In our innovative ecosystem, companies like Bio-Stream Diagnostics Inc. see the Edmonton Region as the place to build on ideas, access the right markets, and change the medical world.

 Launching in 2020, during the global pandemic, the company went to work developing the first health detection platform based on organic electrochemical transistor (OECT) technology, designed to provide accurate, fast, low-cost test results for a variety of viruses and ailments that health professionals, researchers, pharmacists, and patients can use.